 So that works.
 You’ve got a tablet view and you have a mobile view.
 The way things layout is going to look a little different in each of those views.

 And you can adjust accordingly, but for just basic content, we’re going to go back to the desktop so that you can see how that changes.

 So we’ve changed that text.
 We’re going to hit, okay, now that text is updated, but it isn’t live.
 You have to actually let’s move my head again.

-If this page is live now, before we go look at that, we’re actually going to open this button so that you can see how to change the information there, if you want it to go in a different, um, location.
+If this page is live now, before we go look at that, we’re actually going to open this button so that you can see how to change the information there, if you want it to go to a different location.

-So there is the link and I want it to go into a new tab because I don’t want people to lose where they were on my tab, because this link is going outside of my website.
+So there is the link and I want it to go into a new tab because I don’t want people to lose where they were on my tab because this link is going outside of my website.